acerbilab/pyvbmc/initialCodePort/README.md

 The docstrings are generated following the [numpy format](https://numpydoc.readthedocs.io/en/latest/format.html).
 There are addons to generate docstring blueprints using IDEs.

+See an example for a correct docstring [here](https://numpydoc.readthedocs.io/en/latest/example.html).

 ### Documentation

 We build the pyvbmc documentation using [Sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html), the source code for that is in the [doc folder](./doc).
 From there new documentation can be compiled using the following command.